sonerdy/double/README.md

 ```

 ### Module/Behaviour Doubles
-Module doubles are probably the most straightforward way to use Double.
-You're just creating fake versions of an existing module.
+Double creates a fake module based off of a behaviour or another module.
 You can use this module like any other module that you call functions on.
-Module doubles will verify that the module you're creating a double for defines the function you're stubbing with the correct arity.
-If your module defines a behaviour, your stubs will be verified against those callbacks with the same function name and arity checking.
+Each stub you define will verify that the function name and arity are defined in the target module or behaviour.

 ```elixir
 defmodule Example do